Sivaguru-Muralidharan/Developer-Tool-Kit-AL/Documentation/Dependency Handling/Pages/BehaviorDependencySpecialCases.md

 * When Both Branches are merged into the `main` Branch or the `Release` Branch later, they would realize that `Developer A`'s changes would break the Functionality developed by `Developer B`.

 ### How to Avoid this Scenario?
-Best Practice is for Both Developers to identify the Dependent Code and mutually agree to a plan like the [Code Sample](./BehaviorDependencyHandlingExample.md/#alter-code-at-the-source) Provided.
+Best Practice is for Both Developers to identify the Dependent Code During Design Phase and mutually agree to a plan like the [Code Sample](./BehaviorDependencyHandlingExample.md/#alter-code-at-the-source) Provided.
+This is called Impact Analysis.

 ### How to Identify Issue During Development?
 1. Creating a new Branch named `Test_ExtAandBDependency` and pull both `Feature_A` and `Feature_B` branch into it.